-- 1 The principal cause of the increase in cash and cash equivalents compared with the same quarter in the previous fiscal year was an increase in cash flow from operating activities. - 2 The expansion in other current assets from the same period a year earlier can be mainly attributed to the increase in credit related to Yahoo!
-JAPAN card and Yahoo! ezPay operations. - 3 The growth in tangible fixed assets from the same quarter last year was principally due to the inclusion of fixed assets related to mergers. - 4 The year-on-year increase in quarterly goodwill was due to the purchase of subsidiary shares. - 5 Although additional purchases of investment securities were made during the quarter, the balance decreased year on year because of declines in market prices. - 6 The growth in deferred tax assets was primarily due to the assumption of deferred tax assets from mergers.
+- 1 The principal cause of the increase in cash and cash equivalents compared with the same quarter in the previous fiscal year was an increase in cash flow from operating activities. - 2 The increase in notes and accounts receivable-trade compared with the third quarter last year can be attributed mainly to the consolidation of IDC Frontier Inc. - 3 The growth in deferred tax assets was primarily due to an increase in taxable income resulting from an increase in accrued enterprise taxes. - 4 The expansion in other current assets from the same period a year earlier can be mainly attributed to the increase in credit related to Yahoo! ezPay operations and Yahoo!
+JAPAN card. - 5 The growth in tangible fixed assets from the same quarter last year was principally due to the inclusion of fixed assets related to mergers. - 6 The year-on-year increase in quarterly goodwill was due to the purchase of subsidiary shares. - 7 Although additional purchases of investment securities were made during the quarter, the balance decreased year on year primarily because of impairment losses.